EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/the_blog_without_a_backend/post.md

 # Indexing content
 Individual post JSONs is all well and good, but I need some way of listing posts without having to link a user directly to the page.
 Meaning that I need some kind of index JSON that can be loaded to list out posts.
 This is also a requirement to make that `category` field you can see in the JSON above do anything.
 So the next thing to consider is what those files will look like.

-Let's start with categories (Mostly because at this point it's the only one I've actually implemented at time of writing).
+Let's start with categories (Mostly because it's the only one I've actually implemented at time of writing).

 ## What does a category need?
 If I want to display a category to a user, what information do I need?
 Because at its most basic level a category is is a grouping of posts, it needs to have a list of posts.
 But, it shouldn't have the full content for all the posts it needs to display, that would end up with a huge file with a bunch of data we're not even going to show.
 All it needs is the name of the post, and the URL to link to (I actually use vue-router locations but for right now they serve the same purpose).
 So, you might end up with something like this: